Abdul1810/support-bot-with-buttons/README.md

 (prefix in the config)`create`.

+Important Notes :

-Note : create Command Only Works For UserID's in owners array in config.json
+1. create Command Only Works For UserID's in owners array in config.json.
+2. Since it's Discord.js v13 it's only Works in Node JS Version ^16.0.0.
+3. To Check Node JS Version Type `node -v` in Command Prompt.
+4. If You want to Disable Slash-Commands Edit config.json "enable_slash": `false`

 # Example Bot